youpy-org/youpy/SCRATCH.md

 ## Events

 Events in Youpy are implemented as callback function following a naming convention.
-It has some drawbacks.
+Here some caveats.

 - You can only have one function of the same name in the same module.
 This is due to Python name binding.
 If you define a variable or a function with the name twice the second definition overwrite the first one.
 Thus, you can have only one `when_program_start` event per sprite.
 Whereas in Scratch you may provide multiple script triggered on this event.
-The common workaround is define two functions and call them in the event handler.
-You will lose parallelism but in most cases it does not matter.
+To workaround this issue, users can add an arbitrary trailing tag like this:
+  `when_program_start__moving` and `when_program_start__testing`.